-The additional credit to additional paid up capital of \$15.33 million is coming from the reversal of put option liability as discussed in Note 18.
+The additional credit to additional paid-in capital of \$15.33 million is coming from the reversal of put option liability upon termination in accordance with the amendment in the shareholders' agreement.
+Mark-to-market gain (loss) were previously recognized amounting to \$1.63 million in 2021 (see note 24).